Luke-Wilson/blog/source/_posts/Intro-to-Flexbox.md

 Before we go any further, we should talk about axes.
 And not the wood-chopping variety.

 A flex container has a main axis and a cross axis.
+With default settings, it should look like this:
 ![Image: css-tricks.com](https://cdn.css-tricks.com/wp-content/uploads/2011/08/flexbox.png)

 Now, while the main axis by default goes from left to right, that may not always be the case because Flexbox is direction-agnostic.

 Using <code>flex-direction</code> in your flex container will change the container's orientation and thus change your axes around.
-For instance, <code>flex-direction: row-reverse;</code> will make your main axis go from right to left, and <code>flex-direction: column</code> will change your main axis to go from top to bottom.
-(The content inside your flex items won't be upside down though, just the layout's orientation.)
+For instance, <code>flex-direction: row-reverse;</code> will make your main axis go from right to left, and <code>flex-direction: column</code> will change your main axis to go from top to bottom, and your cross axis would then be horizontal.
+(The content inside your flex items won't be on it's side though, just the orientation of the container.)

 {% blockquote %}
 <code>flex-direction</code> summary: